Who is JD Vance’s wife Usha Chilukuri Vance?

 Perhaps less well-known is the story of Vance’s wife Usha Chilukuri Vance.

-A former Democrat, she joined her husband at the Republican National Convention in Milwaukee, Wisconsin, on Monday as he was unveiled as Trump’s prospective second vice president.
+A former Democrat, she joined her husband at the RNC on Monday as he was unveiled as Trump’s prospective second vice president, following in the footsteps of Mike Pence.

 The daughter of academics Dr Krish Chilukuri and Professor Lakshmi Chilukuri, Hindu immigrants from Andhra Pradesh, India, Chilukuri, 38, was raised in the Rancho Penasquitos suburb of San Diego, California.